 Looking to buy a home-on-wheels?
 While it may not be as pricey as a house, camper vans are still a big purchase.
 Here are the questions you should ask yourself before making the plunge and buying a camper van.

 For 15 years I wanted a camper van.
 When I finally decided to take the plunge, I really had no idea what I was looking for.
 To say my camping knowledge was lacking may be an understatement.
 So I did what everyone does…googled it!

 This is the list I wish I found when I first started the hunt for my camper van.
 Maybe you have fond childhood memories of your family packing up their van for a weekend trip.
 Or perhaps you were inspired by a setup you saw on Instagram.
-No matter your motivation, there are a few things you should consider before you go all-in on buying a camper van for the first time.
+No matter your motivation, you should consider a few things before you go all-in on buying a camper van for the first time.

-Experienced camper van owners will tell you that when it comes to buying your first camper van, the simpler the better.
-There are endless options when it comes to upgrading a van, from solar panels to drop-down beds to fancy countertops.
-But whether you’re planning to live out of your camper van full-time or just use it for the occasional camping trip, it’s hard to know what extras you’ll actually need until you’ve actually used your van quite a bit.
+Experienced camper van owners will tell you that when buying your first camper van, the simpler, the better.
+There are endless options for upgrading a van, from solar panels to drop-down beds to fancy countertops.
+But whether you’re planning to live out of your camper van full-time or use it for the occasional camping trip, it’s hard to know what extras you’ll need until you’ve used your van quite a bit.